nasa/fprime/Svc/Deframer/docs/sdd.md

 Deframer supports two configurations for streaming data:

 1. **Poll:** This configuration works with a passive byte stream driver.
-   In this configuration, `Deframer` periodically polls the driver for buffers.
+   In this configuration, `Deframer` polls the driver for buffers on its `schedIn` cycle.
    If the polling succeeds (so a buffer _B_ is available), then `Deframer` owns _B_ for the rest of the cycle.